-The Road Commission's governmental activities revenues increased 3% or \$897,681, while expenses increased 10% or \$1,877,689 as compared with the prior fiscal year.
-The increase in revenue is from the increased amount of township contributions received for infrastructure projects and an increase in the County's taxable value.
-The expenses increased primarily due to the increased change in OPEB expense as the Road Commission primarily pre-funded the benefit in fiscal year 2019 creating the large negative amount in the prior year.
+The Road Commission's governmental activities revenues increased 16% or \$5,234,893, while expenses increased 10% or \$2,224,822 as compared with the prior fiscal year.
+The increase in revenue is from the increased amount of federal and state grants received for infrastructure projects, an increase in the contributions from local units for township contributions for road projects and federal aid sold.
+The expenses increased primarily due to the increased primary and local winter maintenance and seal coating projects performed and an increased infrastructure depreciation expense.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended December 31, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended December 31, 2022